Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 6. ⏳ Implement user feedback mechanisms

 ### Upcoming Milestones
-- **End of Day 1**: Basic extension structure and PDF generation working
+- **End of Day 1**: Basic extension structure and PDF generation working - ✅ COMPLETED
-- **End of Day 2**: Text watermarking and basic UI components
+- **End of Day 2**: Text watermarking and basic UI components - ⏳ IN PROGRESS
 - **End of Day 3**: Image watermarks and template system
 - **End of Day 4**: Premium infrastructure and integration
 - **End of Day 5**: Testing, documentation, and store preparation